-- 2. Shipping fees to send Scantron survey forms to the national scanning vendor (a 3-5 business day turn around). - 3.
-Free scanning is offered through a vendor secured by the national office but if you would like to purchase a Scantron scanner and the ScanTools software you may contact Scantron at scantron.com for a pricing quote.
+- 2. Shipping fees to send Scantron survey forms to the Learning for Life National Service Center (10 business day turn around). - 3.
+Free scanning is offered through the Learning for Life National Service Center but if you would like to purchase a Scantron scanner and the ScanTools software you may contact Scantron at scantron.com for a pricing quote.